okta/samples-js-vue/custom-login/README.md

 # Okta Vue + Custom Login Example

 > Note: You're currently looking at sample applications that support Vue 3.
-If you are looking for samples for Vue 2, please checkout the [main branch](https://github.com/okta/samples-js-vue).
+If you are looking for samples for Vue 2, please checkout the [vue-2 branch](https://github.com/okta/samples-js-vue/tree/vue-2).

 This example shows you how to use the [Okta Vue Library][] to log in a user to a Vue application.
 The login is achieved with the [Okta Sign In Widget][], which gives you more control to customize the login experience within your app.